davidmfoote/PythonServiceCosting/README.md

 ## Outputs

-This script will output two files
+This script will output two files:

 `service_costs.xlsx`